Michael of Chernigov: Vita of Michael of Chernigov

 A hagiography vita of Michael of Chernigov was written some time after his death, describing his life in detail, and framing his execution as martyrdom.
 It is unclear when this account was written (at least after the Mongol census in Suzdalia and Novgorod in 1257–59), and how historically reliable it is.
 Mikhail's death is briefly mentioned in the Older Recension of Novgorod First Chronicle (compiled c.
 1275), in the Laurentian Codex (compiled 1377), and in the Hypatian Codex (compiled c.
 1425), but the full text of the vita is not found in these manuscripts.
 It is not until the Younger Recension of the Novgorod First Chronicle (compiled c.
 1450) that an extensive narrative of his demise appears, stating that the bodies of Mikhail and Fedor were thrown to the dogs; but as a sign of divine favor, their bodies remained unmolested and pillars of fire hovered over them.
 The Nikon Chronicle (compiled c.
 1550) added even more text to Mikhail's vita, including claims that the Mongols already established a system of military governors and tax collectors in all cities of Kievan Rus' in 1237–1240, which is historically very unlikely.

+In the early 18th century another hagiography of Michael was created by Demetrius Tuptalo, based on the scheme employed in the similar works dedicated to themartyrdom of saints Boris and Gleb and employing richly ornamented lexicon typical of the Baroque era.
+In Tuptalo's depiction Michael is shown not as a simple victim of persecution, but as a kind of missionary who consciously sacrificed his life for Christian faith.